Caffeine

 Caffeine is a bitter, white crystalline xanthine alkaloid that acts as a stimulant drug.
 Caffeine is found in varying quantities in the seeds, leaves, and fruit of some plants, where it acts as a natural pesticide that paralyzes and kills certain insects feeding on the plants, as well as enhancing the reward memory of pollinators.

 Coffee naturally contains caffeine, and the process of brewing coffee extracts caffeine in the beverage.
-Coffea Arabica contains 1.5% caffeine on average, compared to Coffea Canephora, (Robusta), which contains about 2.7% caffeine.
+Coffea Arabica contains 1.5% caffeine on average, compared to Canephora, (Robusta), which contains about 2.7% caffeine.

 When caffeine is consumed, humans experience various effects.
 Some positive effects include increased alertness, mood and memory function.
-When caffeine is consumed in excess various negative side effects such as anxiety, sweating and heart palpitations can manifest.
+When caffeine is consumed in excess various negative side effects such as anxiety, sweating and palpitations can manifest.